Shortcuts

 microsoft-ds |

 TCP port 445 is used for direct TCP/IP MS Networking access without the need for a NetBIOS layer.
-This service is only implemented in the more recent verions of Windows (e.g. Windows 2K / XP).
-The SMB (Server Message Block) protocol is used among other things for file sharing in Windows NT/2K/XP.
+The SMB (Server Message Block) protocol is used for file sharing in Windows NT/2K/XP and later.
 In Windows NT it ran on top of NetBT (NetBIOS over TCP/IP, ports 137, 139 and 138/udp).
-In Windows 2K/XP, Microsoft added the possibility to run SMB directly over TCP/IP, without the extra layer of NetBT.
-For this they use TCP port 445.
+In Windows 2K/XP and later, Microsoft added the possibility to run SMB directly over TCP/IP, without the extra NetBT layer, for this they use TCP port 445.

 Port 445 should be blocked at the firewall level.
 It can also be disabled by deleting the HKLM\System\CurrentControlSet\Services \NetBT\Parameters\TransportBindName (value only) in the Windows Registry.